Table of contents

 4. Mix up your employee referral incentives

-Your referral incentives should be both varied and tailored to what your employees are motivated by.
+Your referral incentives should be both varied and tailored to what employee motivation means in your organization.

 For example, a tiered points-based system is one approach where you might give out 1,000 points ($10 equivalent) for simply submitting a referral.
 Then, if the referred candidate moves on to the interview stages, the reward might increase to 2,500 points ($25 equivalent), and so forth.
 The points are redeemable for items from a user-friendly rewards marketplace, allowing employees to choose a reward that is most meaningful to them.